sunfounder/arduino_starter_kit/docs/source/11_conditional_led_control.rst

         digitalWrite(11, HIGH);  // Light up the LED on pin 11 }

 15. Your complete code is as follows.
-Click "Upload" to send the code to your R3 board.
+Click "Upload" to send the code to your Arduino Uno R3.

 16. Rotate the potentiometer to see if the LED array functions as expected: